-Virtually unknown to North American and Western European—with some exceptions, of course—tourists, Bay of Kotor Montenegro has the potential to exceed everyone’s expectations.
+Virtually unknown to North American and Western European—with some exceptions, of course—cruise tourists, the Bay of Kotor area in Montenegro has the potential to exceed everyone’s expectations.

 Located within an easy driving distance from Dubrovnik, Croatia’s star attraction, it is sometimes described as the only fjord in the Mediterranean.
-While that is technically not true, it does effectively reflect what the landscape looks like.
+While that is technically not true, it effectively explains what the landscape looks like.
 A visit to this unique bay is one of the best things to do in Montenegro and the Balkans in general.

 The Bay of Kotor Montenegro, also known as Boka Kotorska Montenegro, begins seemingly like any other Mediterranean bay.
 It’s simple and rocky, not really invoking any awe or causing any jaws to drop.